-31 Is there a procedure whereby private parties can complain to the agency about alleged vertical restraints?
+32 Is there a procedure whereby private parties can complain to the agency about alleged vertical restraints?

-Under article 24 paragraph 1 of the Law, any natural or legal person has the right to file a complaint against an infringement of article 1, paragraph 1 and 2 of the Law as well as of article 81 EC Treaty.
+Under article 24(1) of the Law, any natural or legal person has the right to file a complaint against an infringement of article 1(1) and (2) of the Law as well as of article 81 of the EC Treaty.
 The HCC is required to issue a decision within six months of the date the complaint was filed, with the possibility of a further extension of the above deadline by two months in exceptional cases where further investigation is necessary.
 The above time limit is not strictly complied with by the HCC.

-32 How frequently is antitrust law applied to vertical restraints by the agency?
+33 How frequently is antitrust law applied to vertical restraints by the agency?

-Vertical restraints cover a very small part of the HCC's work-load, with just a few decisions issued each year.
+Vertical restraints cover a very small part of the HCC's workload, with just a few decisions issued each year.

-33 Is the agency empowered to impose penalties itself or does it need to have recourse to the court system or another administrative or government agency?
-What sanctions and remedies can the agency impose when enforcing the antitrust law prohibition of vertical restraints?
+34 May the agency impose penalties or must it petition the courts or another administrative or government agency?
+What sanctions and remedies can the agency or the courts impose when enforcing the prohibition of vertical restraints?

 The HCC itself has the power to impose penalties, fines and pecuniary sanctions that are provided for in the provisions of the Law.
-In finding of a breach of article 1 of the Law or article 81 EC, the HCC, may by decision:
+In finding of a breach of article 1 of the Law or article 81 of the EC Treaty, the HCC may by decision:

-- order the undertakings to bring the infringement to an end and refrain from it in the future; - accept commitments from the undertakings concerned to end the breach, making those commitments binding for them; - impose behavioural or structural measures which must be necessary and expedient for the termination of the infringement and proportionate to the type and gravity of the infringement; - address recommendations to the undertakings concerned and threaten with a fine, pecuniary sanction or both, in case of continuation or repetition of an infringement; - consider that a fine or pecuniary sanction has been forfeited, when by decision it finds the continuation or repetition of an infringement; - impose a fine on the infringing undertakings.
+- order the undertakings to bring the infringement to an end and refrain from it in the future; - accept commitments from the undertakings concerned to end the breach, making those commitments binding for them; - impose behavioural or structural measures, which must be necessary and expedient for the termination of the infringement and proportionate to the type and gravity of the infringement; - address recommendations to the undertakings concerned and threaten with a fine, pecuniary sanction or both, in case of continuation or repetition of an infringement; - consider that a fine or pecuniary sanction has been forfeited, when by decision it finds the continuation or repetition of an infringement; and - impose a fine on the infringing undertakings.

 The fine may reach 15 per cent of the gross turnover of the undertaking for the current of previous financial year.
 The Law does not clarify whether it is the national or the worldwide turnover that will be taken into account, however to date the fines imposed have been calculated on the basis of national turnover.
 A fine of €10,000 per day may be imposed in cases of non-compliance with a decision.
+A notice on the calculation of fines is available at www.epant.gr/img/x2/categories/ctg250\3\1193315361.pdf

-The HCC may also order interim measures ex officio or following a request from the Minister of Development, in cases where a violation of article 1 of the Law or article 81 EC Treaty is likely and there is an urgent case to avert imminent risk of irreparable damage to the public interest.
+The HCC may also order interim measures ex officio or following a request from the minister of development, in cases where a violation of article 1 of the Law or article 81 of the EC Treaty is likely and there is an urgent case to avert imminent risk of irreparable damage to the public interest.
 A fine of €5,000 per day may be imposed in cases of non-compliance with such a decision.

-34 Briefly, what investigative powers does the agency have when enforcing the antitrust law prohibition of vertical restraints?
+35 What investigative powers does the agency have when enforcing the prohibition of vertical restraints?

-The HCC may conduct investigations on its own initiative (ex officio), following a complaint or following a request by the Minister of Development.
+The HCC may conduct investigations on its own initiative (ex officio), following a complaint or following a request by the minister of development.